gh0stmodernism/PVDcrimemap/README.md

 HELLO PROVIDENCE

-I created this map for the sole purpose of community transparancy and authoritative accountabilty.
+I created this map for the sole purpose of community transparency and authoritative accountabilty.
 Crime has spiked nationwide and Providence specifically has a significant property theft problem.
 This summer alone there have been hundreds of break-ins.
 Yet members of the community are in the dark.
 Despite crime data being made publicly available on the Providence case log portal, many are unaware of what is happening in their neighborhoods.